anjithp/article-api/README.md

 AWS Gateway and Lambda are used as they provide a runtime environment for running business code without the need of setting up any underlying server infrastructure.
 Elastic Search is used as data store as it has good support for running search queries.

 All APIs have been written as separate functions so that they can be deployed and scaled independently.
-Please see following for more information "https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html".

-No setup is required for making calls to the API as it is already deployed and up and running in the cloud.
-Please see the Swagger doc for request and response formats and status codes.